Julianne Hough Freaks Out Fans As She Twitches And Screams In Bizarre Energy Treatment Video

 Julianne Hough just found herself in a bizarre position.
 The 31-year-old Dancing With the Stars alum is featured in an Instagram video that shows her receiving an unusual energy treatment that is leaving fans confused.

-Julianne, who has has been making headlines for her rumored marital woes with husband Brooks Laich, can only be seen from behind in the video, which was shared The B*tch Bible podcast host Jackie Schimmel.
+Julianne, who has has been making headlines for her rumored marital woes with husband Brooks Laich, can only be seen from behind in the video shared The B*tch Bible podcast host Jackie Schimmel.
 The pro dancer is laying on a table as holistic guru Dr. John Amaral demonstrates the Kinrgy energy treatment at the World Economic Forum in Davos, Switzerland, according to Page Six.

 During the treatment, Amaral, who is a chiropractor and energy healer, touches Julianne’s neck and other points on her body before she begins to twitch on the table and lets out a primal yell.
 Amaral tells viewers that Julianne’s “huge dissipation of energy” resulted in a feeling of “release,” and that uncontrollable emotions are expressed “when the system moves.”
 He notes that Julianne’s screaming is a unique reaction to the treatment.